fourTheorem/slic-watch/README.md

 ## Configuration

+Configuration is entirely optional - SLIC Watch provides defaults that work out of the box.

+**Note**: Alarm configuration is _cascading_.
+This means that configuration properties are automatically propagated from parent to children nodes (unless an override is present at the given node).

+You can customize the configuration:
+- at the top level, for all resources in each service, and/or
+- at the level of individual functions.

+### Plugin configuration
+Top-level plugin configuration can be specified in the `custom` → `slicWatch` section of `serverless.yml`

-The `topic` may be optionally provided as an SNS Topic destination for all alarms.
+- The `topic` may be optionally provided as an SNS Topic destination for all alarms.
 If you omit the topic, alarms are still created but are not sent to any destination.
-Alarm configuration is _cascading_.
-This means that configuration properties are automatically propagated from parent to children nodes (unless an override is present at the given node).
+- Alarms or dashboards can be disabled at any level in the configuration by adding `enabled: false`

 Supported options along with their defaults are shown below.

 ```yaml
 # ...